JWiliams/personal/Python/Radio/REAMDE.md

-#Radio Python Script
+# Radio Python Script

-This app was designed to record a long time favorite blues show, that only airs on Saturday mornings from 6am to 10am.
-The app first uses selenium to navigate to the blues site.
+This console application was designed to record a long time favorite blues show, that only airs on Saturday mornings from 6am to 10am.
+The app first uses selenium to navigate to the blues site by way of Firefox.
 Once there, it finds the play button by its xpath.
 Clicks it, and starts playing audio from the site's livestream.
 Next, the app uses pywinauto to open Audacity recording software and set the recording duration.
-Once set, the app starts recording the audio from the show.
+Once set, the app starts activates Audactiy recording feature and record the audio from the show.

-##Libraries used:
+## Libraries used:
     Pyautogui - mouse and clicking of windows of apps selenium- controls automation for browser
     pywinauto - control keyboard